 And so through sort of Darwinian Evolution, Muay Thai, along with the other South East Asian martial arts evolved through numerous wars in history.

-And although Muay Thai is no longer used on the battlefields, some of that culture retains itself in the coaches and fighters who compete around the world.
+And although Muay Thai is no longer used on the battlefields, the Art lives on in the students of Muay Thai, the coaches, and the fighters who partake in this beautiful art.

 The Global Reach of Muay Thai